Am0rphous/Ad-free-YouTube-on-WebOS/README.md

 7. After that you have a connection, click on `Apps` and install the [Homebrew Channel](https://github.com/webosbrew/webos-homebrew-channel).
 8. Then install `YouTube AdFree` and voilá!
 If you want to check out their source code, click [here](https://github.com/webosbrew/youtube-webos).

+30. October 2024: There is some issues with the above method.
+I got something a la "unable to get local issuer certificate".
+My solution was to connect throug the webOS Dev Manager software, open the terminal and run this one liner: `curl -L https://raw.githubusercontent.com/webosbrew/webos-homebrew-channel/main/tools/install.sh | sh -`.
+This installed Homebrew on the TV.
+I couldn't install any app on the tv menu, but had to do it throug the webOS Dev Manager on my computer.
+There is a [issue](https://github.com/webosbrew/dev-manager-desktop/issues/259) on this matter.
+Cheers.

 <br>